-• concurrent opportunity and risk management;

-- user in-process validation (glossary); - integration (glossary), verification (glossary), and validation (glossary) planning; and - verification (glossary) problem resolution.
+- · concurrent opportunity and risk management; - user in-process validation; - integration, verification, and validation planning; and - verification problem resolution.

 When decomposition terminates according to the practical need and risk-benefit analysis, system elements are then implemented (acquired, provisioned, or developed) according to the type of element involved.